aya49/202105_sfu_cmpt_127/assignments/04/README.md

 In this task, we will save out pixels as a .ppm (portable pixmap) file; this is a text file format that can be opened using image viewer applications.

 A .ppm file has the following components:
 The portable pixmap format is a lowest common denominator color image file format.
-The definition is as follows:
+The definition is as follows (i.e. print the following on separate lines, see example below!):

 - A number identifying the file type as .ppm i.e. the characters: `P3`.
-- A width, whitespace, a height.
+- A width and a height, separated by a space, as shown in the example below.
-- The maximum colour-component value, which in our case we will use 255.
+- The maximum colour-component value, which in our case, we will use 255.
 - Width * height * pixels, each value is between 0 and the maximum colour-component value.
 Values start at the top-left corner of the file and reads from left to right.
 Every three values represent the red, blue, green, and blue for each pixel.